minjung9898/NYCDataAccessVisualization/README.md

 [Trimming using Python]
 - Drop out data if it is not located in Manhattan among five boroughs.
 Borough code for Manhattan: '1'.
-- Designate coordinate points as geometry data in order to let GIS (QGIS) read and render the data.
-Python moduels: Geopandas and shapley.
+- Designate coordinate points as geometry data to let GIS (QGIS) read and render the data.
+Python modules: Geopandas and shapley.
 - Save them as .csv or shapefile.
 - Refer to file "Manhattan_Hydrants.ipynb"